ibm-cloud-docs/discovery-data/test.md

       1. Click **JSON**.

           For a *Document Retrieval for Contracts* project, click the **Contract Data** tab.
-For more information about the filter options, see [Understanding contracts](/docs/discovery-data?topic=discovery-data-contracts-schema#contracts-elements).
+For more information about Contract filter options, see [Understanding contracts](/docs/discovery-data?topic=discovery-data-contracts-schema#contracts-elements).

 ## Interpreting the results
 {: #test-json}